Eklipsorz/gitpage-hexo-server/blog/source/_posts/DOM-OBJ-HowToManAttribute.md

 ---
 title: DOM - How To Manipulate Attribute From Object
 tags:
+  - DOM
+categories:
   - HTML
-categories:
-  - Website Development
+  - JavaScript
 date: 2021-08-28 22:00:44
 ---